Kitchen knife: Paring knife

-A parer, paring knife, or petty knife (Note: Petty being an English corruption of the French word petit meaning small.) is a small kitchen knife — usually with a plain edge, though sometimes serrated — that is ideal for peeling (or "paring") fruit and vegetables, and other small or intricate work — such as removing the seeds from fruit and vegetables, like jalapeños; 'skinning' or cutting small garnishes; and deveining shellfish, like prawns and lobsters.
-Paring knives have blades usually 6 to 10 cm (2½ to 4 inches) long and without a heel and choil, having the blade edge running straight to the handle.
+A parer, paring knife, or petty knife (Note: Petty being an English corruption of the French word petit meaning small.) is a small kitchen knife − usually with a plain edge, though sometimes serrated − that is ideal for peeling (or 'paring') fruit and vegetables, and other small or intricate work − such as removing the seeds from fruit and vegetables, like capsicums; 'skinning' or cutting small garnishes; and deveining shellfish, like prawns and lobsters.
+Paring knives have blades usually 6 to 10 cm long and without a heel and choil, having the blade edge running straight to the handle.

 An alternative and safer way to peel vegetables and fruit is to use a peeler.

-In book-binding, a paring knife — couteau à parer — is a tool used by 16th-century French book-binders to thin the edges of the leather binding being prepared to cover a book, in order to ensure it was neater and stuck better to the board.
+In book-binding, a paring knife − couteau à parer − is a tool used by 16th-century French book-binders to thin the edges of the leather binding being prepared to cover a book, in order to ensure it was neater and stuck better to the board.
 The knife was a large piece of steel, very thin at the cutting edge, with a wooden handle.

 Utility kitchen knife

 In kitchen usage, an all-purpose utility kitchen knife or universal kitchen knife, falls between a chef's/cook's knife and a paring knife in size, some 10 to 18 cm in length and it is usually without a proper heel and choil, having the blade edge running straight to the handle.

-Outside the kitchen, the term "utility knife" refers to a cutting tool — also called a craft knife — with a short blade which can be readily replaced, or with a strip of blades which can be snapped off when worn.
+Outside the kitchen, the term 'utility knife' refers to a different cutting tool − also called a craft knife − with a short blade which can be readily replaced, or with a strip of blades which can be snapped off when worn.